dikarel/imvectordb-vendor-agnostic/README.md

 db.queryText("text to search")
 ```

-This library automatically uses OpenAI's "text-embedding-ada-002" model for embedding, so you'll need to set the `OPENAI_API_KEY` environment variable.

 You can also add documents to the database using your own embedding models.

 Here's a complete guide: